Flat bands and multi-state memory devices from chiral domain wall superlattices in magnetic Weyl semimetals: Domain wall superlattices and plane-wave analysis

 \section{Domain wall superlattices and plane-wave analysis}

-We consider two models to elucidate the electronic structure and transport in periodically-magnetized MWSM superlattices: one using the continuum plane-wave basis model and another using the standard tight-binding approximation for transport.
-For both models, we consider the cases of N\'eel and Bloch magnetic DW lattices with the exchange field defined as
+We consider two models to elucidate the electronic structure and transport in periodically-magnetized MWSM superlattices: one using the continuum plane-wave basis model with a perfectly helical spin texture and another using the standard tight-binding approximation for transport.
+For both models, we consider the cases of N\'eel (N) and Bloch (B) magnetic DW lattices with the spatially-variant exchange field defined as